UBC-MDS/ds-toolbox/chapters/en/slides/module8/module8_01.md

 Key Jupyter Book features:

-- Write publication-quality content including figures, math, citations and cross-references
+- Write publication-quality content
-- Write content as Jupyter Notebooks, Markdown, or reStructuredText
+- Write content in multiple formats
-- Add interactivity to your book, e.g., toggle visibility of cells, connect with an online service like Binder, and include interactive outputs (e.g., figures and widgets)
+- Add interactivity to your book
-- Generate a variety of outputs, including websites (HTML, CSS, JS), markdown and PDF.
+- Generate a variety of outputs
-- A command-line interface to quickly build books, e.g., `jupyter-book build mybook/`
+- A command-line interface

 Notes: